pipelinelabo/datalaiq-wiki/ingesters/pubsub.md

 First, download the installer from the [Downloads page](#!quickstart/downloads.md), then install the ingester:

 ```
-root@gravserver ~# bash gravwell_pubsub_ingest_installer.sh
+root@gravserver ~# bash datalaiq_pubsub_ingest_installer.sh
 ```

-If the Gravwell services are present on the same machine, the installation script should automatically extract and configure the `Ingest-Auth` parameter and set it appropriately.
+If the DatalaiQ services are present on the same machine, the installation script should automatically extract and configure the `Ingest-Auth` parameter and set it appropriately.
 You will now need to open the `/opt/gravwell/etc/pubsub_ingest.conf` configuration file and set it up for your PubSub topic.
 Once you have modified the configuration as described below, start the service with the command `systemctl start gravwell_pubsub_ingest.service`

 The example below shows a sample configuration which connects to an indexer on the local machine (note the `Pipe-Backend-target` setting) and feeds it from a single PubSub topic named "mytopic", which is part of the "myproject-127400" GCP project.